Mulching Cost in Columbia SC: 2026 Pricing Guide

 How to Save on Mulching in Columbia

-Schedule during off-peak months (June–September) for potentially lower pricing.
+Schedule during off-peak months (June-September) for potentially lower pricing.
 Bundle mulching with other services (cleanup, pressure washing) for package discounts.
 Choose pine straw for large sloped areas where mulch would wash.
-Maintain a 3-inch depth — over-mulching wastes material and harms plants.
-Skip volcano mulching (piling against tree trunks) — it is a waste of material that causes bark rot.
+Maintain a 3-inch depth -- over-mulching wastes material and harms plants.
+Skip volcano mulching (piling against tree trunks) -- it is a waste of material that causes bark rot.
+Use colored mulch only in high-visibility front beds and standard hardwood in side and back areas.
 We offer free estimates with transparent line-item pricing.
 Call (839) 250-1959.

 FAQ